Warrior AC & Warrior lite AC VS Other Hospital Warming Solutions

 Warming SpeedWithin secondsWithin secondsPer manufacturer, "within seconds".
 See conflicting data in note [2]30 - 60 seconds4 minutes2 minutes

-Warming with Intense Push/Pull Resuscitation Techniques [5]Performance validatedPerformance validatedSee note [6]See note [7]See note [8]See note [9]
+Warming with Rapid Push/Pull Resuscitation Techniques [5]Performance validatedPerformance validatedSee note [6]See note [7]See note [8]See note [9]

 Priming Volume19 ml19 ml7.5 ml [10]4 ml [11]20 ml- Pediatric: 20 ml